-Mitigating hallucinations requires first their detection, and various metrics have emerged.
-Traditional metrics like ROUGE \citep{lin2004rouge}, BLEU \citep{papineni2002bleu}, and METEOR \citep{banerjee2005meteor} measure consistency between generated text and source text, but they often struggle with semantically relevant but superficially divergent text \citep{celikyilmaz2020evaluation}.
-To address these limitations, newer embedding-based methods such as BERTScore \citep{zhang2019bertscore} use contextual embeddings to assess semantic similarity between sentences.
-Another approach involves "opening the box" where token probabilities or logit outputs of LLMs are analyzed to detect hallucinations \citep{azaria2023internal, varshneystitch}.
-However, these techniques require access to internal model states, which is not always feasible for proprietary systems.
+Detecting hallucinations is a prerequisite for effective mitigation.
+Traditional metrics such as ROUGE \citep{lin2004rouge}, BLEU \citep{papineni2002bleu}, and METEOR \citep{banerjee2005meteor} measure lexical overlap between generated and reference text but often fail to capture semantic equivalence \citep{celikyilmaz2020evaluation}.
+More recent embedding-based metrics, such as BERTScore \citep{zhang2019bertscore}, use contextual embeddings to assess semantic similarity.
+Another direction involves “opening the box”—analyzing token probabilities or logit outputs to detect hallucinations \citep{azaria2023internal, varshneystitch}—though this approach requires access to internal model states, which is not feasible for proprietary systems.

-This paper proposes a general framework for detecting and mitigating hallucinations, with an application to the Italian healthcare domain.
-For the mitigation part, I employ a RAG architecture to integrate external knowledge into the generation process, ensuring that the models are grounded in factual data.
-The methodology applies a multilingual Sentence Transformer model \cite{reimers-2019-sentence-bert, reimers-2020-multilingual-sentence-bert} for vector database generation and retrieval.
-I compare a range of LLMs, including Gemma \citep{team2024gemma}, Gemma 2 \citep{team2024gemma2}, Mistral \citep{jiang2023mistral}, GPT-4 \citep{achiam2023gpt}, Llama2 \citep{touvron2023llama2}, and Llama3 \citep{meta2024llama3} for the answer generation.
-This framework uses a prompting strategy to instruct models to generate answers based on the provided context.
-To assess interpretability and difficulty, I categorize 100 questions into three levels of understanding: low, mid, and high.
-For the detection strategy, I introduce the \textbf{Negative Missing Information Scoring System (NMISS)}, a novel scoring framework designed to be applied alongside existing metrics to integrate contextual relevance.
-By analyzing residual words from machine-generated answers after comparison with human responses, NMISS refines traditional metrics by highlighting cases where they may unfairly penalize performance despite the enhanced contextual relevance of the responses.
+This work proposes a general, domain-independent framework for hallucination detection and mitigation in LLMs.
+For mitigation, a RAG architecture integrates external knowledge into the generation process, ensuring that outputs remain grounded in factual information.
+The methodology employs a multilingual Sentence Transformer model \citep{reimers-2019-sentence-bert, reimers-2020-multilingual-sentence-bert} to construct and query a vector database for contextual retrieval.
+A range of LLMs, specifically Gemma \citep{team2024gemma}, Gemma-2 \citep{team2024gemma2}, Mistral \citep{jiang2023mistral}, GPT-4 \citep{achiam2023gpt}, Llama-2 \citep{touvron2023llama2}, and Llama-3 \citep{meta2024llama3} are compared using a zero-shot prompting strategy that instructs models to generate answers based on retrieved context.
+To evaluate interpretability and task complexity, 100 questions are categorized into three difficulty levels: low, medium, and high.